 Don’t be Fooled by This Small City!
 Hobart is Jammed Packed with Attractions and Activities for the Whole Family.

 The city of Hobart is located in the southernmost island state of Australia with tourism to this picturesque state booming in the last few years.
 Although considered to be a small city by size and population, its rise in prominence may be attributed to its natural beauty, culinary exploits and a healthy combination of contemporary and historic attractions.
-Here are some things to do in the Hobart which the kids will love:
+Here are some things to do in with kids in Hobart:

 HOBART TIP #1

 Aurora Australis.
 We would like to start this list off with a little lesser known idyllic escapade for the adventurous family.
 Did you know that just as there are the famous Northern Lights seen mostly from Scandinavian countries or Canada, there is an equal Southern Lights?
 According to Margaret Sonnemann, author of The Aurora Chaser’s Handbook, one of the best spots for seeing the Southern Lights is from Tasmania as the earth’s magnetic fields are closest to its surface at the North and South Poles.

 Unlike their distant cousins however, it is harder to spot the lights and they don’t have seasonal pockets in the South.
 Lights can be seen throughout the year but the best time to catch them is around September during the Equinox.
 The 2 recommended spots to view them are South Arm Peninsula, 40 km south of Hobart or Dodges Ferry, about 40km east of Hobart.
 Check out the Aurora Australis Tasmania Facebook group to track the likelihood of being able to see this incredible light show.